mecanicascience/Simulations/README.md

 # Simulations
-Repository containing all the simulations published on https://www.mecanicascience.fr/simulations/list/.
+Repository containing all the simulations published on [MecanicaScience](https://www.mecanicascience.fr/simulations/list/).

 ## Simulation tools

-The exact method used depends on the simulation; in general, it is Euler with the exact formulas from the problem, if there are forces involved.
+The exact method used depends on the simulation: in general, it is Euler with the exact formulas from the problem, if there are forces involved.
 Code is written with [PSEngine](https://github.com/mecanicascience/PhysicsSimulationEngine).

 ## Use